mlswg/mls-architecture/draft-rescorla-mls-architecture.md

    check using techniques like key transparency), then MLS will only provide limited security against a compromised AS.

+[[BB.]
+Relocate this !]
+Note that while MLS provides some level of security resilience against compromised Clients, the maximum security level requires the endpoints to connect to the messaging service on a regular basis and to use compliant implementations in order to realize security operations such as deleting intermediate cryptographic keys.

 # System Requirements